Adarsh-250/Fake_news_detection_Research_paper-2210991177-2210991550-2210991126-2210994759-/README.md

 > **Overview:** This repository contains the source code and the final research paper for the detection of fake news using advanced Natural Language Processing (NLP) techniques.
 The project utilizes TF-IDF vectorization alongside a Passive Aggressive Classifier to achieve an accuracy of **99.59%** in distinguishing between legitimate and fake news articles.

 ---
-# Fake News Detection on Social Media Platforms

-> **Overview:** This repository contains the source code and documentation for detecting fake news using advanced Natural Language Processing (NLP) techniques.
-The project utilizes TF-IDF vectorization alongside a Passive Aggressive Classifier to achieve an accuracy of **99.59%** in distinguishing between legitimate and fake news articles.

----